MBora02/DealHawk/README.md

 ## 🔌 API Endpoints

 The API is fully documented through the **Scalar API Playground**.
 Below is a summary of the main endpoints:
+Note:There are more but these are the main endpoints

 ### Auth Endpoints (`api/auth`)
 * `POST /register` - Register a new user account.